jeswheel/haiti_article/README.md

 - [ ] Fix author affiliations and emails.
 - [ ] Write an author summary for the paper
 - [ ] Move all images and tables to the correct spot (directly after referencing them).
-- [ ] Fix the formating of the parameter table.
+- [ ] Fix the formatting of the parameter table.
 - [ ] Double check all model equations match the code
 - [ ] Write more about why model 3 is a poor description of the data, even if this is just added to the supplement.
 - [ ] Update Model 3 initialization model description.